Logan Lucky: Production

+Development

 Soderbergh's Behind the Candelabra (2013) was intended to be his final film as director.
 Soderbergh has said that he was initially given the Logan Lucky script in hopes that he could recommend a suitable director for the project, but he enjoyed reading it and decided to take it on for himself, specifically noting that it was an "anti-glam version of an Ocean's movie".
-He told Entertainment Weekly, "Nobody dresses nice.
+He told Entertainment Weekly: "Nobody dresses nice.
 Nobody has nice stuff.
 They have no money.
 They have no technology.
 It's all rubber band technology."
 At the time, Soderbergh was also theorizing a new distribution model and felt that the script gave him the perfect opportunity to do so.

+Casting

 The film was announced in February 2016, along with Channing Tatum's casting.
 Variety initially reported that Matt Damon was also to star, although Deadline Hollywood reported the same day that Damon was not involved, but rather Michael Shannon.
 Shannon later left the project due to scheduling conflicts.
 Much of the rest of the cast was announced between that May and August, among them Seth MacFarlane, Adam Driver and Daniel Craig in May, Hilary Swank in June, and Jim O'Heir in August.